What is a vasectomy?

 Safe and Effective

-A vasectomy is a safe and effective means of birth control that millions of American men have used.
-At Virginia Urology, it is one of the most commonly performed procedures done in our outpatient surgery center.
+At Virginia Urology, a vasectomy is one of the most commonly performed procedures done in our outpatient surgery center.
 Our physicians offer conventional vasectomy and no-scalpel vasectomy.
 It takes 15 to 20 minutes to perform.
 Patients are able to go home immediately after the procedure, and after a few days of light activity, can resume a normal routine including sexual activity.
-Vasectomy is often covered by insurance plans, and is a very cost effective and convenient method of birth control when considering the ongoing costs of other methods.

 The Best Alternative